Hobonichi Techo Planner Review

 Disclosure Policy

 As we head into the new year – I continue to do reviews of some of my favorite planners.
-Today I will show you the Hobonichi Techo Planner Book in English for 2023.
+Today I will show you the Hobonichi Techo Planner Book.

 Two years ago I added the Hobonichi Techo Planner Book in the A6 size to my planner line up and I really loved the open ended planning layout that it provides.